596acres/urbanreviewer/plans/Brooklyn/Baltic Street/index.md

 published: true
 ---

 The Baltic Street plan was adopted in 1982 and expires in 2022.
-It permits residential, community facility, and commercial uses for the site.
+It permits residential, community facility, and commercial uses for the plan area.